josephrhobbs/boron-compiler-vm/src/vm/opcodes.md

 - Pointer (4 bytes): location in memory to jump to
 - Register 1 (1 byte): value in register 1 should be not equal to value in register 2
 - Register 2 (1 byte)

+`0x51`: XSR (execute subroutine)

+Arguments:
+- Pointer (4 bytes): location in memory to jump to

+`0xA1`: TX (print the first byte from the output buffer to the console)

+No arguments

+`0xA2`: RX (load the first byte from the input buffer to the given register)

+Arguments:
+- Register (1 byte): location to store byte